 How to Make Paleo Granola:

-Add the nutty and seedy ingredients to a blender or food processor (I use my Food Processor), and process for just a couple of seconds, grinding some of the nuts finely, and leaving many of the nuts chopped or whole.
+Add the walnuts, cashews, pumpkin seeds, and shredded coconut to a blender or food processor, and process for just a couple of seconds.
+The goal is to grind some of the nuts finely, and leaving many of the nuts chopped or whole.

 Allow the granola to rest at least 30 minutes before breaking it into clusters using a spatula or wooden spoon.
-Be sure you let the granola sit when it’s out of the oven, as this is when the clustering magic happens.
+This is what causes large granola clusters, so don’t skip this step!

 More Healthy Gluten-Free Granola Recipes: